 A Warning about Paris Charles de Gaulle Airport (France)

-Unfortunately, the place where I most needed access to a pet relief area was at Paris Charles de Gaulle Airport (or Roissy Airport), prior to flying across the Atlantic with XL Airways with my dog in the cabin, an 8 hour plus flight.
+Unfortunately, the place where I most needed access to a pet relief area was at Paris Charles de Gaulle Airport (or Roissy Airport), prior to flying across the Atlantic with my dog in the cabin, an 8 hour plus flight.
 And of course I had difficulty finding access to anything suitable, at least near Terminal 2A, where I was flying from.

 Now, Charles de Gaulle Airport is the second busiest airport in Europe (after Heathrow Airport and narrowly edging out Amsterdam Schiphol Airport) and it’s gigantic.
 It has three terminals: Terminal 1, Terminal 2 and Terminal 3, with Terminal 2 alone larger than most airports.
 (Check out the map.)
 Unfortunately, outside of Terminal 2, at least the western end near Terminal 2A, we simply found expanse after expanse of bitumen and concrete.